 Your second day of snowmobiling will carry you through a rural setting characterized by colourful villages and houses blanketed in snow.
 As you travel north toward the Saguenay Fjord, your guide will bring you to lookouts upon the most extraordinary views of the St. Lawrence River and the fjord.
-At night, you’ll sleep beside cliffs overlooking the fjord, in cottages just outside the village of l’Anse St-Jean.
+At night, you’ll sleep beside cliffs overlooking the fjord, in “Auberge des Battures” in the Baie des Ha!
+Ha!.

 After a restful night, hop back onto your snow machine for a northwesterly ride alongside the fjord toward Lac Saint-Jean.
 Renowned in summer for its blueberries, which flourish in the region, this immense body of water is in winter a kingdom of ice and snow.
 Magnificent panoramas are revealed with every turn of your snowmobile.
 Float atop pristine trails in a region blessed with exceptional annual snowfall, the delight of winter sports enthusiasts of all stripes.
 Once again, your day will be punctuated by passages through charming villages.
 You’ll spend the night in Hébertville, in traditional cottages warmed by fireplaces that inspire relaxation and long conversations.